-On the surface, it seems like mass emailing is fairly simple: write up an email and send it to as many people as possible.
-In reality, though, that’s a recipe for failure.
-There are many factors that play into how to send mass email successfully.
+On the surface, it seems like mass emailing is simple: write up an email and send it to as many people as possible.
+In theory, that could work.
+The reality is that it’s a recipe for failure.
+There are many factors that play into a strategy on how to send mass email successfully.

 The question is, ‘how do you go about doing it right?’

-Luckily, we’ve put together a comprehensive, detailed guide that will teach you everything you need to know and guide you every step of the way.
+We’ve put together a comprehensive, detailed guide that will teach you everything you need to know on how to send mass emails to your targeted list of contacts.

 If you have multiple domain names and send email from different IP addresses, each one will be assigned its own sender reputation.